-DUI/DWI Laws Laws against driving under the influence of alcohol or driving while intoxicated are fairly cut and dried.
+Laws against driving under the influence of alcohol or driving while intoxicated are fairly cut and dried.
 Every state has outlawed driving with a blood alcohol concentration (BAC) at or above 0.08 percent though Utah will lower its to 0.05 percent in December 2018.

-DUI laws relating to other drugs like marijuana depend on a driver's impairment, not the amount of the substance in a person's system.
-There are currently no accurate tests similar to the Breathalyzer that law enforcement can use to determine how impaired a
+DUI laws relating to other drugs like marijuana depend on a driver’s impairment, not the amount of the substance in a person’s system.
+There are currently no accurate tests similar to the Breathalyzer that law enforcement can use to determine how impaired a driver is.

 State laws regarding impairment levels are all over the map.
 Nevada law, for example, defines drivers as impaired when they’re found to have 2 nanograms of THC per milliliter of blood in their system.
 Colorado and Washington consider 5 nanograms per milliliter to be the limit, and many other states have no set limit.

-State vs. Federal Adding to the confusion is the fact that federal law still designates marijuana as a Schedule 1 drug, along with heroin, LSD and other serious substances.
+Adding to the confusion is the fact that federal law still designates marijuana as a Schedule 1 drug, along with heroin, LSD and other serious substances.
 While the previous administration took a more hands-off approach, the current administration has suggested greater enforcement of these laws in states that have legalized marijuana.